jwlim0428/jwlim0428/README.md

 ## Hi there 👋

 I'm Jiwon Lim,
-a student in Korea University majoring in Statistics
+currently a student in Korea University majoring in Statistics